eugenefvdm/whmcs-api/README.md

 ## Change server

-Since we're using a Facade that's instantiated when it's called, we need some other way to call the contructor when we're connecting to another server.
+Since we're using a Facade instantiated when it's called, we need some other way to call the constructor when we're connecting to another server.

 ```php
 public function setServer($server) {